-9.2.1 Covenants Run with the Land.
-The covenants and restrictions contained in this Commercial Declaration shall run with and bind, and shall inure to the benefit of and be enforceable by, the Founder, the Commercial Association, and all Owners of Commercial Private Property subject to this Commercial Declaration, their respective legal representatives, heirs, successors or assigns.
+- 9.2.1 Covenants Run with the Land.
+The covenants and restrictions contained in this Commercial Declaration shall run with and bind, and shall inure to the benefit of and be enforceable by, the Founder, the Commercial Association, and all Owners of Commercial Private Property subject to this Commercial Declaration, their respective legal representatives, heirs, successors or assigns. - 9.2.2 Assignability.

-9.2.2 Assignability.
 Wherever used in this Commercial Declaration, the term "Founder" shall mean the Port of Kennewick, its successors and assigns, or any successor or assign of all or substantially all of its interests in the development of the Property unless the instrument conveying such interests provides otherwise.
 Founder may assign all or any portion of its rights at any time to any successor or assigns, or to the Commercial Association.

 9.2.3 Interpretation.

-The provisions of this Commercial Declaration shall be liberally construed to effectuate their purpose of creating a uniform and consistent plan for the development and operation of Village Center and other commercial property as a high-quality mixed-use community.
+- (a) Generally.
+The provisions of this Commercial Declaration shall be liberally construed to effectuate their purpose of creating a uniform and consistent plan for the development and operation of Village Center and other commercial property as a high-quality mixed-use community. - (b) Boxed or Italicized Text.
 Boxed text and italicized portions may be used as an aid to interpretation.
-However, if the boxed or italicized portion conflicts with the operative provision, the operative provision shall govern.

-9.2.4 Residential Property.
-Notwithstanding anything herein to the contrary, Owners of Residential Parcels and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any assessments or for any share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements (as defined in the Act), other units (as defined in the Act), or other real estate described in this Commercial Declaration.
+However, if the boxed or italicized portion conflicts with the operative provision, the operative provision shall govern. - (c) Applicability of Act.
+It is intended that this Commercial Declaration not be subject to the Act.
+If the assignment of Design Review for Mixed-Use Parcels to the Commercial Association after the Development Period, as described in Section 1.2, or the applicability of the repair and reconstruction provisions of 8.2.2 to Mixed-Use Parcels regarding, is held to cause this Commercial Declaration to be subject to the Act, then those provisions shall be reformed or deleted to cause this Commercial Declaration to be exempt from the Act. - 9.2.4 Exclusion of Residential Property.
+Notwithstanding anything herein to the contrary, Owners of Residential Parcels and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any Assessments or for any share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements (as defined in the Act), other units (as defined in the Act), or other real estate described in this Commercial Declaration.